Building a successful Law career - Part 5

 - Do not use slang or modern idioms and make certain that you use correct grammar. – This is a formal professional conversation and you are showing what a professional lawyer you are – don't make the interviewer have to guess what you are talking about.

-Never, never swear or use bad language. - It indicates that you may well swear at a client or other staff if you can't avoid swearing in a job interview.
+- Never, never, ever swear or use bad language. – It indicates that you may well swear at a client, or other staff, if you can't avoid swearing in a job interview.

 - Never criticise your former employers, or law professors.
 Don’t talk in detail about problems you had at another company – If there was a problem, then refer to it very, very briefly as a difficulty with personalities/work practices and then move on to talk about a different topic and the future.
 Do not expand the topic to show why you were right and they were wrong.
 The interviewer will think there is some sort of personality problem with you, or will think that this is how you are going to talk about them someday and will not want you in the team.